Intercostals are the muscles of the ribcage that run between the ribs and allow, or limit, ribcage mobility.

 After a few of these 'dings' on the ribcage, our freedom of movement and breath may be compromised.

 Few massage therapists work on the Intercostals during a typical massage session, although we sure do cover it in massage schools.

-A skillful massage therapist can free up the scar tissue, mobilize 'stuck' ribs, and help create more space between the ribs.
+A skillful massage therapist can break up scar tissue, mobilize 'stuck' ribs, and help create more space between the ribs.
 This work can potentially improve posture, get rid of on-going ribcage pain, tightness of breath, and even help reduce anxiety.

 In addition to massage, here are two helpful suggestions to mobilize the ribcage.

-1. Practice consciously expanding the ribcage on the inhalation, and contracting the ribcage on the exhalation.
+1. Practice consciously expanding the ribcage on the inhalation, and fully contracting the ribcage on the exhalation.

 2. Stretch the ribcage gently.
-Yoga has many postures and exercises that stretch the Intercostals: Cat and Cow Stretch, Cobra Pose, Bow Pose, and Seated and Supine Twists.
+Yoga practice has many postures and stretches that mobilize the Intercostals: Cat and Cow Stretch, Cobra Pose, Bow Pose, and Seated and Supine Twists.